peterthompsonnz/kellysconservationforest/posts/vine-clearing.md

 ![Picture of passionfruit vines hanging from trees](/images/news/clearing-vines/vines-climbing-trees.jpg)

 Above is a picture of vines hanging from trees.
 The vines are a mixture of two types: banana passionfruit and old man's beard.
-The vines can smoother a tree's foliage causing its leaves to die.
+The vines can smother a tree's foliage causing its leaves to die.
 Naturally enough this is not good for the tree.
 The picture below is a closer view and it shows a tangle of banana pashionfruit vines.

 ![Aother picture of passionfruit vines hanging from trees](/images/news/clearing-vines/vines-climbing-trees-closeup.jpg)